 Global spending on mobile gaming has gone up over the past few years.
 According to Adjust, gaming was the most popular app vertical in 2021, making up a quarter of all iOS downloads and 21% of all Android downloads.
 Gaming has become one of the world’s most popular forms of entertainment, out-earning both the music and film industries.
 Even as the world begins to return to “normal,” mobile gaming continues to grow.
-And yet advertisers have yet to follow the money and take advantage of this incredibly lucrative advertising opportunity.
+And yet, advertisers have yet to follow the money and take advantage of this incredibly lucrative advertising opportunity through in-game ads.

 Games not only account for a large number of mobile downloads, but also the majority of consumer spending on mobile.
 In fact, of all apps downloaded on Android devices, 21% are games, and that number jumps to 25% for iOS.
 Moreover, 62% of people download a game to their phone within the first week of owning it.